 Part of this change means digging deep and looking at the real reason why recreational sports exist.

 Youth Sports Philosophy

 Starting with 2022 Winter Sports, priority registration will expand.
 Not only are Volunteer Coaches able to register their child during the priority registration period, but now they can register their whole team.
-Families needing to register three or more family members will be able to utilize priority registration too.
+Families needing to register three or more family members can also utilize priority registration.

 Code of Ethics